jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CB 15B When land acquired
 General rule
-(1) For the purposes of this subpart except section CB 6A, a person acquires an estate, interest, or option that is land (the land) on the date that begins a period in which the person has an estate or interest in, or an option to acquire, the land, alone or jointly or in common with another person.
+(1) For the purposes of this subpart except sections CB 6A and CZ 39 (Disposal within 5 years: bright-line test for residential land: acquisition on or after 29 March 2018), a person acquires an estate, interest, or option that is land (the land) on the date that begins a period in which the person has an estate or interest in, or an option to acquire, the land, alone or jointly or in common with another person.
 First exception: acquisition of land by company to be formed (2) If a person, on behalf of a company to be formed, enters an agreement under which the company will have land, the company is treated, for the purposes of this subpart in relation to the land, as existing from when the person enters the agreement.
 Second exception: land from exercise of option